MuhammadImran2623/Bigmart_sales_prediction/README.md

 # Bigmart_sales_prediction
-This is an assignment Project. i had build a machine learning model to predict the sales price for the products on the basis of the Product information Steps used  to make a good prediction model for this dataset is:
+This is an assignment Project. i  build a machine learning model to predict the sales price for the products on the basis of the Product information Steps used  to make a good prediction model for this dataset is:
 Data preprocessing.
 handling outliers.